The truth comes down on me hard.

 I have been chasing things I thought I’d learned not to chase long ago.

-I see a path laid before me, but I have not been able to overcome the constant torrents life throws at a person.
+I have come so far, but I have not been able to overcome the constant torrents life throws at a person.

 And I have not been asking the right questions.